tchapi/tuneefy2/README.md

 ### Building assets & API doc

 To build the assets and the API documentation, I use **npm** and some modules.

-> NB: Use Node 8 for aglio !

     npm install